iblech/lets-play-agda/Padova2025/Explorations/Forcing/Cohen.lagda.md

 ⫬_ P = P ⇒ ⫫
 ```

-The following observation is occassionally useful in order to
+The following observation is occasionally useful in order to
 establish that certain double negations hold.

 ```